 Yellowstone has so much to offer it’s hard to decide where to start.
 We decided to explore the southern part of the park first.
 This is where you find the geysers, hot springs and mud pots, beautiful scenic mountains and of course the wildlife.
 We were not disappointed.
 Old Faithful (shown above) was a sight to see and we were sure to be there to take in her spectacular show.
 But what impressed beyond this very famous geyser is how many other geysers there are all around this region of the park.
 It’s really impressive.
 Add in the hot springs and mud pots and it’s like another world.

 The beautiful scenery in every direction seemed to go on forever.
 The size of the park is hard to wrap your head around.
 We spent an entire day there and only got to a small area of the whole.
 It left us knowing we need to come back here again.
 Wildlife like this bison was plentiful and coming across them was commonplace where we ventured.
-Elk too were easy to find and not at all spooked by the visitors traffic.
-In the park the wildlife have the right of way, always.
+Elk too were easy to find and not at all spooked by the visitors’ traffic.
+In the park, the wildlife has the right of way, always.

 Yellowstone, we’ll be back.

 P.S.
 I mentioned we’d planned to spend two days in Yellowstone but in the end, didn’t.
 If you’re wondering why that is then here’s the scoop.
 You see we had a revolt of sorts from the boys.
 I give them credit really that they actually handled it really well.